saishashank96/Inventory-Tracking/README.md

 4. View a list of them
 5. When deleting, allow deletion comments and undeletion

+Create:
+If the item exists the application will ask to update the quantity rather adding the same item. its case sensitive.

+If the element does not exists it would go ahead and add to the database.

+Edit:
+If the element is present in the system it would edit the quantity of the element.

+If the element does not exists the system will take you back to edit option.

+Delete:
+If the element exists it would delete the element and you can add comment you can check that in deleted item table.

+after deleting it would ask whether you want to undelete the transaction. if you click on undelete it would undelete the item.

+If the element does not exist it would ask to check the view and delete correct element.

+View:
 There are two fields to store information regarding the our inventory i.e Name and Quantity.

-If the item exists the application will ask to update the quantity rather adding the same item. its case sensitive.
+Delete Entire Database: it would wipe the entire data.

+Note: The system is case sensitive.